Leasing disputes

 Mediation fee1

 The mediation fee of $371.00 is set in the Small Business Commissioner Regulation 2022 and Retail Shop Leases Regulation 2016 and is shared equally by the parties to the dispute ($185.50 per party).
+The fee payable is GST exempt.

 Our fees and charges increase on 1 July each year.